 Preventing tobacco use in youth is critical to reducing overall smoking prevalence in the long term.
-Among current smokers, 99 percent began using tobacco by age 26, according to the Centers for Disease Control and Prevention.1 For this reason, the CVS Health Foundation has partnered with the Truth Initiative to promote tobacco-free campus policies as part of a five-year, $50 million commitment to delivering the first tobacco-free generation.
+Among current smokers, 99 percent began using tobacco by age 26, according to the Centers for Disease Control and Prevention.

 Measuring the Impact of the Smoke-Free Campus Initiative